dahoo/lean_canvas_generator/README.md

 The CSS is based on https://github.com/theInspiredOnes/bmc-generator.

 ## Usage
 Write your canvas using the template provided in `canvas.md`.
+Each list item becomes a post-it.

 Install the gems:
 ```